-Description Controls in place Assurance Last review date Risk Subtype Rating (current) Risk level (current) to achieve financial balance in 2016/17, managing within available resources.
-Failure to achieve this will mean the Trust is in deficit and will see a deterioration in its long term 5.
-Funding from CCGs is consistent with capacity, productivity and demand assessments 6.
-Other factors such as investment for CQC are clearly understood, and associated funding Assurance of Finance Risks are provided via regular review of controls from the Finance and Investment Committee 26/01/2017 Finance 20 High include the need to develop efficiencies in order to offset other costs pressures for the foreseeable future.
+Description Controls in place Assurance Last review date Risk Subtype Rating (current) Risk level (current) available resources.
+Failure to achieve this will mean the Trust is in deficit and will see a deterioration in its long term Demand predictions for future years are robust and understood, both for annual value and monthly, daily and weekly profiles Clear view on operational capacity required to deliver ambulance performance targets Clear view of achievable productivity targets which support performance targets Clear view of operational staff recruitment against establishments targets as set.
+Clear sight these targets can be delivered Funding from CCGs is consistent with capacity, productivity and demand assessments Other factors such as investment for CQC are clearly understood, and associated funding identified NHS wide efficiency targets can be achieved, and other opportunities to generate efficiency are identified, managed and delivered.
+Inflationary pressures are understood and managed within the overall financial position Capital investment plans and their revenue consequences are understood.
+Assurance of Finance Risks are provided via regular review of controls from the Finance and Investment Committee 26/01/2017 Finance 20 High include the need to develop efficiencies in order to offset other costs pressures for the foreseeable future.
 Failure to identify and deliver CIPS will Appropriate supporting evidence available for CIP.
 All CIPs supported by detailed milestone plan.
 All CIPs embedded in budgets.
-Assurance of Finance Risks are provided via regular review of controls from the Finance and Investment Committee 26/01/2017 Finance 20 High There is a risk that the agreed A8 trajectory for 16/17 may be adversely affected by sustained overactivity against contractually agreed growth.
+All CIPs owned by relevant manager.
+Benchmarking of CIP opportunity.
+CIP governance clearly defined and in place.
+Board/FIC scrutiny of CIP planning and delivery in place.
+CIPs delivering in line with expectations.
+Capacity and capability available to support delivery.
+All CIPs supported by Quality Inputs Assessments.
+Assurance of Finance Risks are provided via regular review of controls from the Finance and Investment Committee 26/01/2017 Finance 20 High There is a risk that the agreed A8 trajectory for 16/17 may be adversely affected by sustained over- activity against contractually agreed growth.
 1.CCGs have been directed to develop action plans to reduce activity by 5% by 1st January 2017 2.Surge Plan 3.REAP 4.OOS hub 5.Clinical Hub 6.Dispatch on Disposition 240 seconds implemented on 4th October 2016 7.Static defib performance recovery group 8.Non-clinical vacancy freeze and financial controls implemented in order to target additional spending at operational capacity 9.Sickness management on-going 10.Removed cat C determinants from FRU NHSE regional oversight group monthly review (1) NHSI Performance oversight group monthly review (1) Strategic commissioning management board monthly review (1) Service Delivery Group (2, 3, 4, 9, 10) A&E Resource Group (9) 27/02/2017 Operational 20 High